12: Of Preparation

 “We have your supplies set up by the leywater font,” Seshka said as she walked into the room, a hint of a smile ghosting over her face for an instant before fading away.
 “Tell us how else we can help.”

 “It would help if you’d clear the room.
-Push the cushions and chairs against the wall and light the candles once they’re in the middle of the circle I’m making,” Ahn said warmly.
+Push the cushions and chairs against the wall and light the candles once they’re in the middle of the circle I’m making,” Ahn said.

 He grabbed the burlap sack of salt from Seshka and walked in a clockwise circle, trailing the tiny white crystals in his wake, giving the leywater font as wide a berth as possible.
 He repeated the motion three times, the traditional number, noting with satisfaction the even, unbroken circle glinting in the weak light.
 “Here is some bottled leywater,” one of the Sionnach children said, carrying a large, wooden bowl in steady hands.

-“Absolutely,” Moya said and mock-saluted.
+“Absolutely,” Mora said and mock-saluted.
 Warmth bloomed through Ahn at the light-hearted gesture amid preparations for what would be the most dangerous thing he would ever do as an aethermage.

-All too soon he’d prepped the summoning area, the children grouped carefully behind Moya, who stood with him in the dim light of a scattering of candles awaiting Source knew what.
-He had never been happier for company in his life than he was now, gazing over at Moya as she stood in a guard stance, waiting for him to begin.
+All too soon he’d prepped the summoning area, the children grouped behind Mora, who stood with him in the dim light of a scattering of candles awaiting Source knew what.
+He had never been happier for company in his life than he was now, gazing over at Mora as she stood in a guard stance, waiting for him to begin.

-“Now, kneel beside me, as far away from the salt circle as you can manage,” Ahn said, patting a cushion next to him.
+“Kneel beside me, as far away from the salt circle as you can,” Ahn said, patting a cushion next to him.

 It was time.